bdecoste/application-templates/datavirt/custom_driver/README.md

-#JDV with two external datasources
+#JDV with Custom Driver/Module (teiid)
-This example shows how to deploy JDV with 2 external datasources:
+This example shows how to deploy JDV with a custom driver
- * Postgresql: exposed as an OpenShift Service/Endpoint
- * Oracle: exposed directly

 ##Structure
- * ose-dba: The source required to build the source/injected image used to configure the Oracle driver module and the datasource definitions to be exposed as a Secret
+ * ose-dba: The source required to build the source/injected image used to configure the custome driver module and the driver configuration
  * ose-cicd: The template used to deploy JDV